Concepts of signed graph coloring: Strong concepts for coloring signed graphs

-Note, that it has been conjectured in {\cite{ModIntro} that the famous 4-color theorem does also hold for simple signed planar graphs.
+Note, that it has been conjectured in {\cite{ModIntro} that the famous 4-color theorem can be generalized to planar signed simple graphs.
 However, this conjecture is disproved, see Section \ref{Zhu}.

-Theorem \ref{MRS_Steinberg} approximates Steinberg's Theorem, which states that every triangle-free planar graph is 3-colorable.
+Theorem \ref{MRS_Steinberg} approximates Gr\"otzsch's Theorem \cite{Groetzsch}, which states that every triangle-free planar graph is 3-colorable.
 In this context, Erd\"{o}s raised the question (see problem 9.2 in \cite{Steinberg}) whether there exists a constant $k$ such that every planar graph without cycles of length from $4$ to $k$ is 3-colorable?
-The question was studied by Hu and Li in \cite{Hu_Lili_2019} for signed graphs.
+Hu and Li have studied this question for signed graphs in \cite{Hu_Lili_2019}.